SarahMason2015/School_District_Analysis/README.md

 <h2>Overview</h2>

 <p>School boards are tasked with difficult jobs.
 They must make important decisions based on information presented to them.
-These decisions can vary from athletics, school closures, and budgets.
-Delivering the correct information to them is imperative.
-In this case, it could impact over a dozen schools and thousands of students.
+These decisions can vary from athletics to budgets and much more.
+Delivering the correct information is imperative.
+In the Pycity School District it could impact over a dozen schools and thousands of students.
 Currently, budget is top of mind for the PyCity School Board.
 Each school participates in standardized testing.
 These tests provide consistent questions for student’s as to be able to compare the districts performance more fairly.
-The information gathered has been analyzed to see how different variables can affect a student's performance.
+The information gathered is analyzed to see how different variables can affect a student's performance.
 In conjunction with other data provided we will be able to see if students are excelling in their environments or struggling.
-Due to potential academic dishonesty at Thomas High School, grade 9 reading and math school will be omitted.
-These omitted values were replaced with NaNs in order to uphold the integrity of the testing system.
-The analysis below will explain how the omission of the 9th grade scores from THS will have impacted the overall metrics.
+If potential academic dishonesty is proven the values must be omitted to uphold the integrity of the system.
+Thomas High School, in the Pycity School District, there has been proven academic dishonesty within the 9th grade.
+Reading and math scores have been omitted and replaced with NaNs.
+The analysis below will explain how the omission of the 9th grade scores from THS have impacted the data.

 <h2>Results and Analysis</h2>
 <h4>How the district summary was affected:</h4>